civicrm/civicrm-dev-docs/docs/tools/github.md

     -   They support lightweight branching, merging, and code-review.
     -   They support open teams – anyone can jump-in, make changes, and share changes.
--   <span>To develop patches or enhancements to CiviCRM, you should base any changes on the latest source-code from Github.</span>
+-   To develop patches or enhancements to CiviCRM, you should base any changes on the latest source-code from Github.
 -   For more introductions to Git and Github, see
     <https://help.github.com/>.